X86: Overview

-Modern x86 is relatively uncommon in embedded systems, however, and small low power applications (using tiny batteries), and low-cost microprocessor markets, such as home appliances and toys, lack significant x86 presence.
-Simple 8- and 16-bit based architectures are common here, as well as simpler RISC architectures like RISC-V, although the x86-compatible VIA C7, VIA Nano, AMD's Geode, Athlon Neo and Intel Atom are examples of 32- and 64-bit designs used in some relatively low-power and low-cost segments.
+Modern x86 is relatively uncommon in embedded systems, however; small low power applications (using tiny batteries), and low-cost microprocessor markets, such as home appliances and toys, lack significant x86 presence.
+Simple 8- and 16-bit based architectures are common here, as well as simpler RISC architectures like ARM and RISC-V, although the x86-compatible VIA C7, VIA Nano, AMD's Geode, Athlon Neo and Intel Atom are examples of 32- and 64-bit designs used in some relatively low-power and low-cost segments.

 There have been several attempts, including by Intel, to end the market dominance of the "inelegant" x86 architecture designed directly from the first simple 8-bit microprocessors.
 Examples of this are the iAPX 432 (a project originally named the Intel 8800), the Intel 960, Intel 860 and the Intel/Hewlett-Packard Itanium architecture.
 However, the continuous refinement of x86 microarchitectures, circuitry and semiconductor manufacturing would make it hard to replace x86 in many segments.
 AMD's 64-bit extension of x86 (which Intel eventually responded to with a compatible design) and the scalability of x86 chips in the form of modern multi-core CPUs, is underlining x86 as an example of how continuous refinement of established industry standards can resist the competition from completely new architectures.

+For some advanced features, x86 may require a license from Intel, though some do not need it; x86-64 may require an additional license from AMD.
+The Pentium Pro processor (and NetBurst) has been on the market for more than 21 years and so cannot be subject to patent claims.
+The i686 subset of the x86 architecture is therefore fully open.
+The Opteron 1000 series processors have been on the market for more than 21 years and so cannot be subject to patent claims.
+The AMD K8 subset of the x86 architecture is therefore fully open.